dkessner/APCS_2022-23/quiz/Unit3_QuizA.md

 ### 1. Insult

 Write a function that takes a String `name` and insults the person with that name.
-Unless the name is "Dr. Sands" or "Mrs. Hotchkiss", in which case you return a compliment.
+Unless the name is "Dr. Mirsky" or "Mr. Witman", in which case you return a compliment.

 ```
 insult("Dr. Kessner") -> "Dr. Kessner wears funny clothes!"
 insult("Mr. President") -> "Mr. President wears funny clothes!"
-insult("Dr. Sands") -> "Dr. Sands is awesome!"
+insult("Dr. Mirsky") -> "Dr. Mirsky is awesome!"
-insult("Mrs. Hotchkiss") -> "Mrs. Hotchkiss is awesome!"
+insult("Mr. Witman") -> "Mr. Witman is awesome!"
 ```

 \vspace{2.5in}